thorstenhirsch/adelheid/README.md

 You can always change the configuration of your custom data model, like adding or removing searchable attributes.
-Adelheid will create indexes when necessary and rebuild the entire postgresql database based on the mongodb data.
+Adelheid will create indexes when necessary and rebundle the entire postgresql database based on the mongodb data.

 Deployment data can be provided to adelheid in the following ways: